travelmarx/spotifyplaylistpython/README.md

 At this point, you have a *.env* file in your project, but it won't be copied into the container because the *.dockerignore* file has a line to ignore *.env*.
 (So does the *.gitignore* file so that it won't get checked into source.)
 We use the *.env* file to pass in environment variables to the container on the command line with the `--env-file` option.
 Environment variables contain keys and secrets needed in the program.
 We don't want them stored inside the container or in a repo checked in to GitHub.

-In Visual Studio Code, you can see the see the running images in the **CONTAINERS** section of the Docker extension.
+If you are using Visual Studio Code, you can see the see the running images in the **CONTAINERS** section of the Docker extension.
 You can also see and work with the container in the Docker Desktop application.

 The `-it` runs interactively.
 You can also run detached.
 See `docker run --help`.